 Read on to learn more about SMART goal setting in your wellness program:

 S – Specific: Your wellness goal must be clearly specified so every further step is dedicated towards it.
 Spend all your time and energy to that specific task.
 To set your specific goal, ask yourself these 6 “W” questions:

-- Who: Who is involved?
+- Who: Who is involved in the goal?

 - What: What do I want to accomplish in terms of health and well-being?

 - Where: Identify a location.

-- When: Establish a time frame.
+- When: Establish a time frame to accomplish the goal.

 - Which: Identify requirements and constraints to achieve your wellness goal.